Meet the Faculty and Staff

 Chelsea Neal is currently in her first year of Millersville University's Masters of Science, Clinical Psychology Program.
 She graduated from East Stroudsburg University in 2014 with her Bachelors of Science in Counseling Psychology.
-Her areas of interests include racial identity development, attachment, personality disorders, and developmental psychology.
+Her areas of interests include racial identity development, attachment, and developmental psychology.